ddgranizo/dd-crm-pdfviewer/README.md

 }
 ```

-Paste it in the "Customizations parameters" box then adding the WebResource
+Paste it in the "Customizations parameters" box when adding the WebResource

 ![Settings](doc/setup/settings.png)